CombustionToolbox/combustion_toolbox_website/docs/source/home.md

     <img alt="Chapman-Jouguet detonation" style="border-width:0" src="_static/img/run_validation_DET_CEA_3_molar_dark.svg" width="1200"/>
 </p>

-**Figure 3:** *Variation of molar fraction for a CJ detonation for lean to rich CH4-air mixtures at standard conditions (T1 = 300 K and pressure p1 = 1 atm); line: numerical results obtained with Combustion Toolbox; circles: NASA's Chemical Equilibrium with Applications code.
+**Figure 4:** *Variation of molar fraction for a CJ detonation for lean to rich CH4-air mixtures at standard conditions $(T_1 = 300$ K and pressure $p_1 = 1$ atm$)$; line: numerical results obtained with Combustion Toolbox; circles: NASA's Chemical Equilibrium with Applications code.
 The computational time was of 6.68 seconds using a Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz for a set of 26 species considered and a total of 351 case studies.*

 <p class= "only-light" align="center">
     <img alt="Polar shocks" style="border-width:0" src="_static/img/cuadra2022/shock_polar_all_4.svg" width="1000"/>